yanaynghui1998/OSOT-Flow/README.md

 Official PyTorch implementation of the IEEE TMI paper "One-Step Optimal Transport Flow for Anisotropic MRI Super-Resolution".
 The complete code will be released upon publication of the paper.

+The appendix is available at the following link: https://github.com/yanaynghui1998/OSOT-Flow/blob/main/appendix/Appendix__TMI.pdf

 We provide .gif and .mp4 files of super-resolution results ($R$=7) in the "figs" folder.
 We recommend downloading the .mp4 file for easier frame-by-frame viewing.
 Examples of the generated MR and CT volumes via one-step generation:

 ![](https://github.com/yanaynghui1998/OSOT-Flow/blob/main/figs/HCP_7mm.gif)